Robo-Advisors: Should You Automate Your Retirement Savings and Investments?

 However, one of the biggest challenges you might face is determining your goals.
 You need to be able to answer the important retirement planning questions:

 - How much do I need for retirement?

 - When can I retire?

-To help with these questions, you might want to use a different kind of Robo Advisor — a retirement calculator.
-The NewRetirement Retirement Calculator is one of the best and gives you lots of options for discovering your goals.
+To help with these questions, you might want to use a different kind of robo-advisor: a retirement calculator.
+The NewRetirement Retirement Calculator is one of the best because it gives you lots of options for discovering your goals.